Elk Township, New Jersey: Local government

 Elk Township is governed under the Township form of New Jersey municipal government, one of 141 of the 564 municipalities statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2025, the members of the Elk Township Committee are Mayor Carolyn King-Sammons (R, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Donna M. Nicholson (R, term on committee ends 2024; term as deputy mayor ends 2022), Christine "Chrissy" Cowan (2024), R, Thomas Hollywood Jr. (R, 2022) and James Rambo (D, 2023).
+As of 2025, the members of the Elk Township Committee are Mayor Carolyn King-Sammons (R, term on committee ends December 31, 2026; term as mayor ends 2025), Antonio Cammarata (R, 2027), Christine "Chrisy" Cowan (R, 2027), Nathaniel G. Lucas III (R, 2025) and James Rambo (R, 2026).

 After the November 2014 general election, Elk Township Republicans declined to file for a recount with John J. Norris coming in third place (with 672 votes), six votes behind Republican Carolyn D. King-Sammons (678) and Democrat James Rambo (685).